MarcWeber/vim-addon-manager/README.md

 See contact information in GETTING STARTED documentation.

 ## BUGS
-It’ll never have nice install progress bars — because the “progress” is not very well known because addons can be installed at any time — and additionall depnedncies may be encountered.
+It’ll never have nice install progress bars — because the “progress” is not very well known because addons can be installed at any time — and additionall dependencies may be encountered.

-If you want to be able to rollback you have to use git submodules yourself or find a different solution — because VAM also supports other VCS and installing by .zip,.tar.gz etc
+If you want to be able to rollback you have to use git submodules yourself or find a different solution — because VAM also supports other VCS and installing from archives.

 ## Related work
 Also very famous: